As a Canadian, I am proud of how Canada has responded to the COVID-19 pandemic. #CanadaResilient.

 Innovation success stories like these show the attractiveness of Canada’s life sciences sector to global investors.
 Driving this innovation is chiefly Canada’s talent—which encompasses several dimensions that help fuel the tremendous innovation ecosystem in this country.

-Canada is home to the highest educated workforce in the OECD, with an education system that continues to make investments in critical life sciences research through institutions of higher learning.
+Canada is home to the highest educated workforce in the world, with an education system that continues to make investments in critical life sciences research through institutions of higher learning.
 In fact, Canada outpaces all other G7 countries on R&D investments in the higher education sector.
 This commitment to innovation includes Canada’s 2018 R&D investments, reflecting the biggest investment in science and university research in Canadian history.

 To meet the demands of companies and investors seeking specific talent they can’t easily access in Canada, there’s the Global Skills Strategy, which can bring these highly skilled people to Canada within two weeks.